akshays-repo/akshays-repo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Reactjs and Python
+- 🔭 I’m currently working on React JS and Python
 - 🌱 I’m currently learning Python ML
 - 📫 How to reach me: akshayshan28@gmail.com